Watznaueria bayackii Worsley, 1971

 In plan view under cross-polarised light, the shields display white interference colours that decrease in intensity towards the periphery, where only the distal shield is present, and show inclined extinction lines and length-fast (–) elongation.
 The central area is not resolvable under cross-polarised light.
 Extinction angles show considerable variation, typically ranging from about 65° to 75°.

-Watznaueria bayackii differs from Watznaueria supracretacea in its optical properties: Watznaueria bayackii exhibits inclined extinction with extinction angles of about 65–75°, whereas Watznaueria supracretacea displays parallel extinction (0°).
+Watznaueria bayackii differs from Watznaueria diaphanae (= Watznaueria supracretacea, invalid according to ICN Art.
+35.1) in its optical properties: Watznaueria bayackii exhibits inclined extinction with extinction angles of about 65–75°, whereas Watznaueria diaphanae displays parallel extinction (0°).

-Watznaueria bayackii is further distinguished from Watznaueria diaphanae by the nature of the central area.
-In W. bayackii, the central area is not resolvable under cross-polarised light, whereas in W. diaphanae the narrow, elongate central area is visible and exhibits dimmer interference colours than the shields.
+Watznaueria bayackii is further distinguished from Watznaueria sp.1 by the nature of the central area.
+In Watznaueria bayackii, the central area is not resolvable under cross-polarised light, whereas in Watznaueria sp.1, the narrow, elongate central area is visible and exhibits dimmer interference colours than the shields.

 Watznaueria bayackii